-1. I paid a designer to make something for me, so now I own the design and can use it for free however I want.
+1. I paid a designer to create something for me, so now I own the design and can use it for free however I want.

 Example: I spent $5,000 to have my website designed for me, and now I can use the design from the site on social networking sites.

 This is not true.
 Unless you have a “work for hire” or assignment agreement in writing, you do not likely own the work your web developer did on your behalf.
 Your web developer likely still owns it.
 Generally, you should have an attorney draft a work-for-hire or assignment agreement with specific legally binding language that gives you ownership of the copyrightable material from the site and the right to do whatever you want with it.